CI/CD Workflows

 Key settings:

-• soft_fail: true - Workflow continues even if security issues are found
+• soft_fail: true - Workflow continues even if issues found

 • download_external_modules: true - Scans module dependencies